open-rmf/rmf_deployment_template/README.md

 - Kubernetes distribution: [k3s](https://k3s.io)
 - CD: [ArgoCD](https://argoproj.github.io/cd)

-Running thru the steps we should have an RMF deployment accessible on public url.
+Run thru the setups in `cloud_infra` branch to deploy these images to a cloud instance and access RMF over a public URL

-# Example: rmf_demos with docker
+## Example: rmf_demos with docker

-Run rmf_demos office world in simulation (use ros `galactic` in this example)
+Alternatively, run `rmf_demos` simulation locally with docker on your local machine.

 ```bash
 docker run --network=host \